andreasthoelke/dotvim/docs/parrot.md

 - In a Parrot chat buffer, `<c-w><leader><cr>` writes `.parrot-prompt-debug-*.md` to the current working directory without calling the model.
 - The debug file includes the assembled messages and provider payload after context expansion, so it can be used to confirm exactly what `@file:`, `@folder:`, `@directory:`, and `@buffer:` references send to the API.
 - Context tags can be used inline or as full-line commands.
 Inline tags are replaced in place with a relative-path header and the referenced content, preserving surrounding prose flow.
+- Attached context is rendered as a named fenced block at the position of the tag.
+Put long `@file:`/`@folder:` references before the actual instruction when task adherence matters, so the expanded payload ends with the task rather than with source prose that resembles a document continuation.
+- The context renderer dynamically lengthens its outer backtick fence when the attached content contains backticks.
+Do not simplify it back to a fixed triple-backtick fence: Markdown attachments commonly contain triple-backtick blocks of their own.
 - The default `system_prompt` is intentionally blank.
 Both OpenAI providers also discard a per-chat `- system:` header by design; this setup uses ordinary user messages rather than privileged system/developer instructions.
 - The `<c-w><cr>` respond shortcut is intentionally mapped only in normal and insert mode.
 Parrot interprets a visual-mode invocation as a ranged request and sends only the selected chat lines; use an explicit ranged `:PrtChatRespond` only when that behavior is intended.